Rep. Alexandria Ocasio-Cortez Releases Green New Deal Outline

 Likewise, some of the more progressive economic policies — universal health care and a job guarantee, for example — while popular among some Democrats, would also be very difficult to implement and transition into.

-On top of all that, implementing all of these policies could costs trillions upon trillions of dollars.
+On top of all that, implementing all of these policies could cost trillions upon trillions of dollars.

-Altogether, the Green New Deal is a loose framework — it does not lay out guidance on how to implement these policies.
+Altogether, the Green New Deal is a loose framework.
+It does not lay out guidance on how to implement these policies.

 Rather, the idea is that Ocasio-Cortez and Markey will "begin work immediately on Green New Deal bills to put the nuts and bolts on the plan described in this resolution."

-And again, all of this is hypothetical — it would be tough to implement and potentially extremely expensive... if it passed.
+And again, all of this is hypothetical — it would be tough to implement and potentially extremely expensive ... if it passed.

 So did the idea of a Green New Deal start with Ocasio-Cortez?